Golden Triangle (Southeast Asia): 1970s

+In the mid-1970s, an organized crime gang headed by Roland Tan and composed mainly of Singaporean Chinese traffickers known as the Ah Kong took control of the European heroin trade by smuggling heroin using couriers via airplane from Thailand and Malaysia to their headquarters in Amsterdam, where it was then distributed to other major cities in western Europe.
+So successful were the gang that they muscled in on and ultimately took over the European territory of the 14K and Wo Shing Wo groups of triads.

-Heroin from Southeast Asia is most frequently brought to the United States by couriers, typically Thai and U.S. nationals, travelling on commercial airlines.
-California and Hawaii are the primary U.S. entry points for Golden Triangle heroin, but small percentages of the drug are trafficked into New York City and Washington, D.C.
-While Southeast Asian groups have had success in trafficking heroin to the United States, they initially had difficulty arranging street level distribution.
+Heroin from Southeast Asia was originally brought to the United States by couriers, typically Thai and U.S. nationals, travelling on commercial airlines.
+Despite its strict drug laws, Singapore was often used as a transit point, as traffickers believed foreign law enforcement agencies would be less stringent in checking passengers on arrival if their flight departed from Singapore.
+California and Hawaii were the primary U.S. entry points for Golden Triangle heroin, but small percentages of the drug were also trafficked into New York City and Washington, D.C.
+While Southeast Asian groups had success in trafficking heroin to the United States, they initially had difficulty arranging street level distribution.
 However, with the incarceration of Asian traffickers in American prisons during the 1970s, contacts between Asian and American prisoners developed.
 These contacts have allowed Southeast Asian traffickers access to gangs and organizations distributing heroin at the retail level.

+1980s

+In the 1980s, after traditional American Mafia groups were substantially weakened by a series of Mafia Commission Trials, ethnic Chinese traffickers gradually took over the dominant role in the heroin supply on the East Coast of the United States.
+A Drug Enforcement Administration study identified the source of the heroin sold on the streets of New York: from 1982 to 1987, the percentage of Southeast Asian heroin rose from 3 percent to more than 40 percent of the market supply.
+As demand grew, Asian criminal organizations began trafficking large shipments of high purity heroin hidden amongst legitimate seaborne cargo to the United States of America.
+Notable incidents included: